tsgates/arch-wiki-markdown/wiki/DeveloperWiki:KDE.md

 > packages to be removed

+-   nepomuk-core
--   kdeadmin-system-config-printer-kde
+-   nepomuk-widgets
--   kdeartwork-aurorae
+-   shared-desktop-ontologies
--   print-manager
+-   soprano
--   kdegames
+-   virtuoso
--   kdeutils-printer-applet
+-   virtuoso-base

 > packages to move with KDE

--   akonadi
--   soprano

 Packaging
 =========